57 % Higher Conversion – Successful Usage of Personalized Product Descriptions

 Stephan Bayer considers the highly technical, similar products that have very subtle differences to be a significant advantage in the online store.
 At the same time, though, this was the type of task that couldn’t be done adequately by his team of 4.

 Metav started using the product description generator in the store at the beginning of the year.
-Together with the implementation of the e-commerce suite of AX Semantics, the company has personalized one of its first descriptions.
+Together with the implementation of the product Personalized Commerce of AX Semantics, the company has personalized one of its first descriptions.

 Personalized product descriptions for a strong customer relationship and more independence from the e-commerce giants?

 Stephan Bayer is investing a lot of energy in the strategy of making a difference in the online store for its customers and prevailing against the big e-commerce giants, such as Amazon, eBay and Co.: “I strongly believe that our focus on speed and technology can recapture the customer relationship and thus make us more independent from the big e-commerce players.
-Therefore, I see a huge potential for personalization of content.”
+Therefore, in addition to natural language generation (nlg), I also see great potential for personalization of content.”

 Why more independence, though?
 After all, online retail is booming?
 More than ever since Corona.
 What's the problem?
 Store operators know the flipside: Due to the massive acceleration of online commerce, e-commerce companies are increasingly having to compete for customers.
 Winning customers via the major platforms is becoming more expensive, and the price trend on the advertising market is even exceeding the good development in e-commerce.
 A glance at the figures:

 At Amazon, the CPC (Cost per Click) went from 0.75$ in May 2020 to 1.20$ in May 2021.
 Winning customers became 60% more expensive on Amazon.